Aggregate Functions

 The SELECT count() FROM table

 query is optimized by default using metadata from MergeTree.
-If you need to use row-level security, disable optimization using the optimize_trivial_count_query setting.
+If you need to use row-level security, disable optimization using the setting.

 Examples